Medically reviewed by Drugs.com. Last updated on Nov 4, 2022.

 Fitting an artificial eye.
 Several weeks after surgery, a custom-made artificial eye can be placed over the eye implant.
 The artificial eye can be made to match your child's healthy eye.

-The artificial eye sits behind the eyelids and clips onto the eye implant.
+The artificial eye sits behind the eyelids.
 As your child's eye muscles move the eye implant, it will appear that your child is moving the artificial eye.

 Preparing for an appointment

 Start by making an appointment with your child's doctor or pediatrician if your child has any signs or symptoms that worry you.
-If your child is thought to have an eye problem, you may be referred to a doctor who specializes in treating eye diseases (ophthalmologist).
+If an eye problem is suspected, you may be referred to a doctor who specializes in treating eye cancer (ocular oncologist).

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
+Because appointments can be brief, and because there's often a lot of information to discuss, it's a good idea to be prepared.
 Here's some information to help you get ready, and what to expect from your child's doctor.

 What you can do